 3. The buyer's payout percentage

-No local buyer pays 100% of spot for ordinary scrap jewelry.
+No local buyer pays the full spot price for ordinary scrap jewelry.
 That is not how the business works.
 The buyer has refining costs, overhead, market risk, and payroll.

 What matters is whether the offer is transparent and competitive.